 Students are expected to reaffirm the honor code on submitted papers, projects, and exams by writing "I hereby reaffirm the Lawrence University Honor Code" or simply "IHRTLUHC" and signing their name.
 In Moodle, students can affirm the honor pledge by clicking a box when they upload work.
 At Lawrence, instructors are not required to proctor examinations, but you are expected to set clear parameters for time limits, locations, and acceptable resources.
 If you give an exam in Moodle, you should hide all resources in Moodle during the exam except those you want students to consult.
 If you suspect that a student has violated the honor code, you should refer the matter to the Honor Council, who will determine if the honor code has been violated and what sanctions will follow.
 Instructors are not permitted to issue sanctions of their own accord.
 You can find more information on the Honor System website.

-Students are expected to attend classes, be prepared, and submit work on time.
+Students are expected to engage in coursework and submit assignments when due.
 If a student isn't meeting course requirements or is earning a grade less than C-, send the student a class performance report (CPR) in Voyager (click CPR next to the student's name in the class list).
 A copy of this report will go to the student's academic advisor and the Center for Academic Success, alerting them to the problem as well as documenting the issue for academic progress reviews by the Faculty Subcommittee on Administration.
 If you wish to send a referral directly to support staff, use the Sunstone system so that documentation of the concern and follow-up is available.

 Withdrawals and Incompletes